-When we take a binning or rendering flush done interrupt, we need to signal the fence for that job so that the scheduler can queue up the next one and unblock any waiters.
+When we take a bin, render, TFU done, or CSD done interrupt, we need to signal the fence for that job so that the scheduler can queue up the next one and unblock any waiters.

 When we take the binner out of memory interrupt, we need to allocate some new memory and pass it to the binner so that the current job can make progress.